-At the same time STROHAL's characterization of these axioms has led us to the assumption assume that he does not keep the contentual view of elementary concepts even within $geo|^{201r}$ metry itself, or as the case may be he does not make use of it for geometrical proofs.
-We are confirmed in this assumption This assumption is confirmed by what STROHAL's discussion of points out concerning the postulates of geometry.
+to assume that he does not keep the contentual view of elementary concepts even within $geo|^{201r}$ metry itself, or as the case may be he does not make use of it for geometrical proofs.
+This assumption is confirmed by STROHAL's discussion of the postulates of geometry.

-According to STROHAL we are not forced to posit the postulates neither by intuition nor by logical reasons, "but caused [to do so] by certain experiences" (p.
+According to STROHAL we are not forced to posit the postulates either by intuition or by logical reasons, "but caused [to do so] by certain experiences" (p.
 97).
-For pure geometry they have the meaning of determinations stipulations [Festsetzungen]; they are "tools for definitions for geometrical space, their totality forms the definition of geometrical space" (p.
+For pure geometry they have the meaning of stipulations [Festsetzungen]; they are "tools for definitions for geometrical space, their totality forms the definition of geometrical space" (p.
 103).
 Contentually they are characterized as "exclusions of certain combinations of elementary concepts which are a priori possible" (p.
 103).

-The sense point of this characterization results emerges from the opinion STROHAL's view has of the deductive development of geometry.
-According to STROHAL, this development proceeds in continuously combining by a continued combination of properties, i.e., by forming synthetical definitions.
-In forming the first syntheses one is only bounded to by those restrictions resulting from the xorval žvvota.
-"By the way Incidentially, one can proceed completely arbitrarily in combining elementary concepts," i. e., the decision "whether one should intend wants to unite certain elementary concepts to in a synthesis or to exclude them such a union ["sie" refers to "die Vereinigung"]," is caused by motives, "which lie outside of pure geometry."
-"However, in arbitrarily excluding the existence [Bestehen] of a certain combination, one introduces a statement proposition into pure geometry which has to serve as a norm for further syntheses.
-Statement Propositions of this kind are called demands requirements [Forderungen], $\alpha i \tau \eta \mu \alpha \tau \alpha$, postulates."
-"In forming higher syntheses" one has to show that these "do not contradict the postulates already established set up.
-One has, concisely said, tomust, as we say concisely, prove the possibility, the existence, of the defined object.
-Here, existence and possibility mean the same, nothing else than and amount to nothing but consistency with the postulates" (pp. 98-99 and p.
+The point of this characterization emerges from STROHAL's view of the deductive development of geometry.
+According to STROHAL, this development proceeds by a continued combination of properties, i.e., by forming synthetical definitions.
+In forming the first syntheses one is only bound by those restrictions resulting from the $\chi{01V01}$ čuvotat.
+"Incidentially, one can proceed completely arbitrarily in combining elementary concepts," i. e., the decision "whether one wants to unite certain elementary concepts in a synthesis or to exclude such a union," is caused by motives, "which lie outside of pure geometry."
+"However, in arbitrarily excluding the existence [Bestehen] of a certain combination, one introduces a proposition into pure geometry which has to serve as a norm for further syntheses. propositions of this kind are called requirements [Forderungen], $\alpha i \tau \eta \mu \alpha \tau \alpha$ , postulates."
+"In forming higher syntheses" one has to show that these "do not contradict the postulates already set up.
+One must, as we say concisely, prove the possibility, the existence, of the defined object.
+Here, existence and possibility mean the same, and amount to nothing but consistency with the postulates" (pp. 98-99 and p.
 102).

-What is most striking in this description of the geometrical procedure method [Verfahren] is that here, contrary to all known familiar kinds of geometrical axiomatics, only a negative content is ascribed to the postulates, namely that of exclusion of possibilities, whereas all geometrical existence statement propositions existential propositions in geometry [geometrische Existenzsätze] are only interpreted as statement propositions on assertions [Aussagen] about consistency.
+What is most striking in this description of the geometrical method [Verfahren] is that here, contrary to all familiar kinds of geometrical axiomatics, only a negative content is ascribed to the postulates, namely that of exclusion of possibilities, whereas all existential propositions in geometry [geometrische Existenzsätze] are only interpreted as statements [Aussagen] about consistency.

-STROHAL's view corresponds to is in accordance with the direction of his philosophical school philosophical tradition [Schulrichtung] which includes BRENTANO's doctrine theory [Lehre] of the judgement as an essential element.
-According to this theory, all general judgements are negative existence existential judgements of the content whose content is that the matter of a judgement (a combination of the contents of intuitions representations [Vorstellungsinhalte]) is rejected (excluded).
+STROHAL's view is in accordance with the direction of his philosophical school which includes BRENTANO's theory of judgement as an essential element.
+According to this theory, all general judgements are negative existential judgements whose content is that the matter of a judgement (a combination of the contents of ideas [Vorstellungsinhalte]) is rejected (excluded).